On Demand Workshops

 Behavioral Activation is a set of evidence-based techniques derived from Cognitive-Behavioral Therapy.
 This approach is useful in getting ourselves to take effective action even when we don't feel like it.
 These techniques are useful when dealing with the paralysis that depression and anxiety can cause - or even if you're just feeling stuck and unsure how to start a task.

-Occupational Therapy and Counseling Services are pleased to offer Tackle The Term, a 1-hour workshop for grads and undergrads to help you start the term off right.
-We'll focus on effective ways to keep a schedule, find an ideal place to work, decide how best to spend your time, and what to do when your plans fall off track.
-We'll also review some popular apps that can help you stay on top of your work and avoid procrastination.
+Tackle The Term is a 1-hour workshop for grads and undergrads to help you start the term off right.
+We'll talk about different ways to view stress and procrastination, how to manage your time and keep a schedule, set goals that help you feel successful, find an ideal place to work, and what to do when your plans fall off track.

 Counseling Services is pleased to offer a workshop on coping with procrastination and work avoidance.
 It's open to all graduate and undergraduate students - come join us!

 - Learn tools for coping with procrastination and work avoidance;

 - Learn practical, behavioral strategies for responding differently to old habits;